3 effective ways to inculcate regular truck maintenance in your truck drivers

 The answer to questions such as these should come with an incentive/penalty that is relevant to the driver.

 Communicating this aspect, defining the consequence of not doing something is crucial.
 Before ruling out any policy be sure to have a management buy in on your incentive structure and have the message come from the top.

 This will make the vehicular maintenance process mainstay - a win-win for both you and the drivers.

 Hope you found this article useful.
-If you’re using other methods to improve driver compliance, do comment below and share the knowledge!
+If you’re using other methods to improve driver compliance, truck driver safety and maintenance, do comment below and share the knowledge!